Skip to chat with us. Skip to content

 Genital herpes is a chronic condition, which means it can’t be cured.
 The virus remains in the body and may periodically reactivate, causing an outbreak of sores.
 Herpes can be transmitted even when sores aren’t present — many people with genital herpes don’t experience symptoms and may not know they have it.

-HSV testing is only recommended for people who have an outbreak of sores or who had unprotected sex with someone who may have it.
+HSV testing is only recommended for people who have an outbreak of sores or who have had unprotected sex with someone who may have it.

 • Nucleic Acid Amplification Test (NAAT): works by identifying the genetic material of the virus.